The head teacher at the Monastic Academy is Soryu Forall.

 After training at Sogen Temple for five years, Forall trained further at Hemis Gompa, a Kagyud Tibetan monastery in northern India; Xue Feng Si, an ancient Ch’an monastery in eastern China; and at the Sariputta Ambedkar Monastery in southern India, where he served as head monk (Ambedkar Buddhism is an influential sect that defines spiritual training as social engagement and economic justice).
 While there, he led peaceful protests and organized community efforts to overcome the injustice of the caste system.
 He also helped to raise thirty boys with the understanding that all are inconceivably valuable, regardless of family circumstance.

-After returning to America in 2008, Forall has continued to fight against systemic injustice and for the empowerment of youth, created successful curriculums for mindfulness in education, trained professional mindfulness teachers all over the world, worked with high level athletes and business people on using mindfulness for high performance, and founded the Center for Mindful Learning, where he currently serves as President and head teacher.
+Forall, A native Vermonter, returned to his home state in 2008 and has continued to fight against systemic injustice and promote youth empowerment.
+He has created successful curriculum for mindfulness in education, trained professional mindfulness teachers all over the world, worked with high level athletes and business people on using mindfulness for high performance, and founded the Center for Mindful Learning, where he currently serves as President and head teacher.

 At the Monastic Academy Soryu dedicates his life to creating the next generation of awakened leaders.